orest-d/liquer-prototyping/queue/lifecycle.md

 # Questions
+- should worker messages implement Cache and store interface?
 - do we need the ability to cancel a job? - would be nice from GUI, so yes - it would kill and restart a worker
 - Cache must always be available.
 Contains must be fast. - ok... a global cache, not just any kind of cache
 - Maybe the global cache should be interfaced via a channel? - maybe as an option, but this would not be optimal e.g. for redis